jinpeng007/IdentityMgmtBook/02-history.md

 In essence, the 2000s marked a turning point where identity management became not just a matter of internal efficiency but a strategic enabler of global connectivity.
 SAML and XACML laid the groundwork for the cloud-based, federated systems that followed, proving that the Web Era was as much about redefining security as it was about expanding digital possibilities.
 Their legacy endures in the seamless, secure experiences users expect from the internet today.

+Below are examples of OAuth 2.0 and OpenID Connect (OIDC) workflows, illustrated with a practical scenario to demonstrate how they function in real-world applications.
+These examples focus on the most common flows—OAuth 2.0’s Authorization Code Flow and OIDC’s Authentication Flow—and include simplified conceptual steps rather than full technical implementations (which would involve HTTP requests, tokens, and server-side logic).

+---

 ## The Cloud and Mobile Era (2010s-Present)